 When my husband started cutting the boards, I started applying a thin coat of my favorite paint color, Snowbound by Sherwin Williams, to the grooves of the boards.
 The reason I do this is because it is near impossible to paint in the groove after boards are all attached to the wall.

-It is easiest to paint before the boards before attaching them to the wall.
-By the time Timothy has finished cutting the boards, the first board I painted is dry and ready to hang.
+It is easiest to paint the shiplap boards before attaching them to the wall.
+By the time Timothy has finished cutting the boards, the first shiplap board I painted is dry and ready to hang.
 There is also the possibility to paint the boards the day before.

 Step 4: Attaching Shiplap to the Mobile Home Walls